Which city is cheaper, Portofino or Faro?

 Faro is a somewhat walkable place.
 The city's old town is particularly walkable.

 In either Faro or Portofino, you'll find plenty of activities to fill your time.
-You can fill a similar amount of time in either place.
+In our opinion, Portofino has more to see and do, so we recommend spending more time in Portofino than Faro.
+However, 2-5 days is a good amount of time to spend in either destination.

 You'll find scuba diving and snorkeling and shopping around the resort town of Faro.
 People often spend their time relaxing at one of the resorts.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.

 Portofino is a small town where visitors enjoy the shopping and nightlife.
 Hiking can easily take up a good amount of your time here, too.
-Take your pick from the many activities offered around the area.
+Take your pick from the many activities offered here.
 With so much to do, one day is probably not enough time to see everything.

 Portofino is a fun place to experience.
 If you have a weekend, this is a great place to go.
 You can also relax and pamper yourself at one of the resorts.
-A weekend is often enough time to spend here.
-The entire area has lots to do.
+A weekend is often enough time to do most activities.
+The entire region has so many activities, and you'll want time to do everything.

 Portofino might be a small town, but there's plenty to do in the area.
 This seaside village offers something for everyone.
 Many visitors also spend a good bit of time hiking.
-Plenty of people spend five days here when traveling.
-Five days is often enough time to spend here.
+Plenty of people spend five days in the area when traveling.
+Five days is often enough time to do most activities.

 Faro is a popular choice for travelers.
 People enjoy relaxing at one of the resorts.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 It will give you the chance to have new experiences.